-Beethoven Sonata in E-flat Major for Violin and Piano, Op.
-12, No. 3 Mvt.
-III
+Beethoven: Sonata for Violin and Piano, Op.
+12 no. 3 in E-flat Major

 Eugene Drucker & Philip Setzer – violins

 The Emerson String Quartet has amassed an unparalleled list of achievements over four decades: more than thirty acclaimed recordings, nine Grammys® (including two for Best Classical Album), three Gramophone Awards, the Avery Fisher Prize, Musical America’s “Ensemble of the Year” and collaborations with many of the greatest artists of our time.

 The arrival of Paul Watkins in 2013 has had a profound effect on the Emerson Quartet.
 Mr. Watkins, a distinguished soloist, award-winning conductor, and devoted chamber musician,joined the ensemble in its 37th season, and his dedication and enthusiasm have infused the Quartet with a warm, rich tone and a palpable joy in the collaborative process.
 The reconfigured group has been praised by critics and fans alike around the world.
 “The Emerson brought the requisite virtuosity to every phrase.
 But this music is equally demanding emotionally and intellectually, and the group’s powers of concentration and sustained intensity were at least as impressive.”
 The New York Times